Pranav-kp02/Doctor-Appoiment/README.md

 # Doctor Appointment App

 ## Introduction
 The **Doctor Appointment App** is a web-based platform that allows patients to book, manage, and track their medical appointments efficiently.
-The application provides a seamless experience for both patients and healthcare providers by integrating appointment scheduling, SMS reminders, and image uploads for medical records.
+The application provides a seamless experience for both patients and healthcare providers by integrating appointment scheduling, Email reminders, and image uploads for medical records.

 ## Features
 - **User Authentication**: Secure login and registration for patients and doctors.